First Nations' People

 We've started the process to be a sponsor of the event, and have discussed with organisers other ways we can support the athletes while they're in town.

-With Covid restrictions still in place, the dates for the 2020 titles are still to be confirmed, and therefore so is our involvement.
-We look forwards to updating this section with something more solid once the event is given the go ahead.
+With Covid-19, there is still much to be confirmed, and therefore so is our involvement.
+We look forwards to updating this section with something more solid ASAP.

 All people are welcome on our camps.
 You are welcome regardless of your skin colour, ethnicity, religious beliefs, sexual orientation or preferences.
 This is a safe space for anyone who froths over the ocean, wants to learn, and is ready to dive deep into this incredible experience and lifestyle.